-- 1. Their stated intentions to work as a seafarer (variable $Y_1$ ), - 2.
-Their perceptions of shipping as an attractive industry to work in (variable Y2)
+- 1. Their stated intentions to work as a seafarer (variable Y_1), - 2.
+Their attitudes to shipping as an attractive industry to work in (variable Y_2)

-We use the variable $Y_1 = (Q{27} + Q{28})/2$ as "intention to work as a seafarer", where $Q{27}$ and $Q{28}$ are variables formed from answers to questions 27 and 28 in the questionnaire, and $Y_2 = Q_7$ , where $Q_7$ refers to question 7 in the questionnaire (see Appendix 1.).
-We then regress $Y_1$ and $Y_2$ transformed to standardized dependent variables on the image dimensions $D_1$ , $D_2$ , ..... $D_n$ , where the D variables are varimax rotated factor scores (orthogonal) that have been standardized in a last step.
-Expressed otherwise, we estimate the $\beta$ coefficients in the regression model.
+We use the variable $Y_1 = (q27+q28)/2$ as "intention to work as a seafarer", where q27 and q28 are variables formed from answers to questions 27 and 28 in the questionnaire, and $Y_2 = q7$, where q7 refers to question 7 in the questionnaire (see Appendix 1.).
+We then regress Y_1 and Y_2 transformed to standardized dependent variables on the image dimensions D_1 , D_2 , D_n , where the D variables are varimax rotated factor scores (orthogonal) that have been standardized in a last step.
+Expressed otherwise, we estimate the β coefficients in the regression model

-3.

-$$Y = \beta_1 D_1 + \beta_2 D_2 + \dots \beta_n D_n$$

-(1)

-This has been done for various populations and sub-populations of interest.
-The $\beta$ coefficients in (1) are known as beta coefficients.
-The advantage of using beta coefficients in this context is that a beta coefficient reflects the relative impact on Y of the D variable to which the beta coefficient is associated.
+$$Y = \beta_1 D_1 + \beta_2 D_2 + \dots \beta_n D_n \tag{1}$$ is that a beta coefficient reflects the relative impact on Y of the D variable to which the beta coefficient is associated.
 Beta coefficients can be directly compared within the same estimated model.
 This means that we have a tool for inferring the relative importance of different image dimensions for upper secondary school pupils' stated intentions to work as a seafarer or their perceptions of shipping as an attractive industry to work in.
 We interpret model (1) as a causal model in the context of our research design, since it can be argued that it fulfils at least two out of three desirable general requirements for drawing causal conclusions: correlation between Y and the independent variables, and time order of occurrence of variables.
 The third one, elimination of other possible causal factors, has only been partially analysed (see Churchill, 1995, ch.5).